criss505/IntroductionToRobotics-SnakeGame/README.md

 ## Settings

 Feel free to set the game to suit your preferences.
 You can adjust the brightness or turn the sound ON/OFF.

+## Task Requirements
+Overall
+- Utilize minimal components for the game, including an LCD, a joystick, a buzzer, and an LED matrix.
+- Add basic sounds, blinking fruits to separate from player and raise difficulty progressively.
+- Make sure the final result is fun and makes sense overall.

+Menu Display
+- Show a greeting message when powering up.
+- Main menu should include "Start game", "Settings" and "About" sections.
+- While in settings you can adjust LCD and matrix brightness, as well as turning sounds on/off (all save to eeprom).
+- While in game you should be able to see relevant info on display (lives, level, score etc.).
+- When the game is over display relevant info about the played game and inform the player whether they beat the highscore